ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 3. Select the instance name of the {{site.data.keyword.cloud_notm}} Account.
 4. Click **View backup portal** to start the portal in your browser.

-If current backup jobs are registered for Server2, they must be removed.
+If current backup jobs are registered for Server 2, they must be removed.
 You can delete existing jobs on the Computers > Jobs page by selecting the **Delete Job** action.
 Then, you're prompted to confirm the deletion.
 Type **CONFIRM** and click **Confirm Deletion**.

  Deleting a job in the Portal doesn't delete the job from the Backup Vaults.
 Jobs can be recovered by reregistering the agent to its own vault location after the files are recovered from another computer.
  {: note}

- If a current backup vault is registered to Server2, it can be deleted on the **Computers** > **Vault Settings** tab by selecting **Remove** from the Action menu.
+ If a current backup vault is registered to Server 2, it can be deleted on the **Computers** > **Vault Settings** tab by selecting **Remove** from the Action menu.

 ## Reregistering the vault
 {: #reregistervaultotherDC}

 1. When the Vault Settings tab is blank, click **Re-register**.
 On the next screen, for the **Use a Vault Profile** entry, select **Enter Vault Settings**.
-2. Enter the Vault Name, which is the same as the vault name of Server1.
+2. Enter the Vault Name, which is the same as the vault name of Server 1.
-3. Enter credentials for Server1 to log in to the vault for Server1.
+3. Enter credentials for Server 1 to log in to the vault for Server 1.
 4. Click **Load Computers**, this action displays the servers that are attached to the vault location.
 5. Click **Save**.
 6. When prompted, click **Yes** to confirm the reregistration of the vault.

-## Running the backup job from Server1 as the restore job on Server2
+## Running the backup job from Server 1 as the restore job on Server 2
 {: #runbackuprestoreotherDC}

 1. Click **Jobs**.

-   You might need to refresh the page to see the jobs that are defined on Server1 as accessible and synchronized under the Server2 **Jobs** tab.
+   You might need to refresh the page to see the jobs that are defined on Server 1 as accessible and synchronized under the Server 2 **Jobs** tab.
    {: tip}

 2. From the Action menu, select **Restore**.